Easy. Moist. Lemony. These are words that describe this cake, but they in no way do it justice.

 Molly’s recipe calls for traditional lemons and you can most certainly use them.
 It’s just that I won 5 pounds of Meyer lemons recently, so I’ve been kind of Meyer lemon crazy.
 I’m completely addicted to these lemons and I’m not sure what I’ll do when I have no more left.
 I’m definitely going to get a dwarf tree this spring…one that can come inside for the winters so I’ll always have some of these wonderful fruits here in New York.

 Molly mentions in the book that you could substitute 1/2 cup ground almonds for 1/2 cup of the flour.
-I think that if you’re gluten-free, you could use all almond flour (I had success with almond flour in this gluten-free chocolate cake that’s also made with olive oil).
+I think that if you’re gluten-free, you could use all almond flour.
 The texture will change, of course, but I think it will still work.

 In the ingredients department, I made three changes to Molly’s recipe: I substituted white spelt flour for the all purpose flour, I used olive oil instead of the canola oil, and I added my candied Meyer lemon peel with lavender instead of the lemon zest.
 As far as technique goes, I used a springform pan (she recommends a 9 inch round one) and I pricked the cake all over before drizzling the syrup.
 Everything else is pretty much the same.
 It’s a great recipe…